trustytrojan/trustybot/commands/README.md

 ### A quick note
-For each `module` in this folder, `module.data.name` does not need to be specified, as `util.loadCommandModules` does this work for us.
+For each `module` in this folder, `module.data.name` does not need to be specified, as `Trustybot.loadCommands` does this work for us.